Para-Lang/para-compiler/README.md

 ## Introduction

-Para-C (From Greek Origin: Beside C) is a programming language designed to integrate C (and other languages), compile to C and serve as an extension to C with additional functionality, simplifications and helper tools.
-Including adding more features, like new built-in Macros, simplified or new functions, OOP-structures (Under consideration), more straightforward array, list and malloc-handling, expanded data types and additional project-management features.
+Para-C (From Greek Origin: Beside C ) is a programming language that is designed to integrate other languages and allow for advanced management of programs / code-bases inside a program, where the language will serve as a base overhead language with extended C-functionality and simplifications to write simpler code.
+Including adding more features, like new built-in functions, libraries, data structures, decorators, function-handling, OOP structures (Under consideration), and additional project-management features.

-The compiler will take the Para-C code and compile it down to simple C with the integrated functionality.
-That means that programming in Para-C will be similar but simpler and well looking due to the simplifications, new structures, keywords and helper functions.
-Some new structures will not look so new, and possibly like C#, Python or C++, like datatypes, one-liners, overloads and getters etc. To that using Language Extensions, code from other languages can be integrated directly into the code, making it possible to for example use Python inside Para-C, specify the return and convert the datatypes to simple Para-C types, so you can continue coding in Para-C. Using this, you can for example integrate async functionality from Python directly into the program, which is not supported in C and so also Para-C.
+To achieve the multiple language “support” / integration-functionality, the compiler will take the Para-C code and compile the source code down to simple C and generate the code required to integrate the wanted language, using their required compiler/interpreter for the language.
+That means that programming in Para-C will be similar to C and partly C#, due to the new features, keywords and helper functions, but add the simple option to integrate and manage simple code or even programs that should be directly embedded into the program.
+Using this, you can for example embed async functionality from Python directly into the program, which is not natively supported, and then pass generated data to a C++ program, which then uses that to run something else.

 ## Development